 Relying on solar power takes away the need for power from the electrical grid, about half of which is produced using fossil fuels in California.
 This helps reduce greenhouse gases and ongoing costs while also making the lighting along the pathway immune to power interruptions.

 The SCL incorporates smart, adaptive technology to ensure the most reliable performance available in a solar powered light.
-When weather or seasonal conditions are less than ideal for solar, the light automatically adjusts to ensure that the light output is optimized without risking failure.
+When weather, seasonal or site conditions are less than ideal for solar, the light automatically adjusts to ensure that the light output is optimized without risking failure.